zeldaret/oot/README.md

 #### 2. Download and set up qemu-irix (optional)

 Note: We are currently testing a recompiled version of the compiler that does not require qemu-irix.
-This step may be worth trying if you are experiencing issues with the compiler.
+This step allows you to build with qemu-irix and the original compiler by adding `OG_COMPILER=1` to the `make` command in step 6, for example if you experience issues with the recompiled version.

 Download qemu-irix from the Releases section in the repository.
 Place it at a location of your choosing.